pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 ### 7.3 Design Review and Lessons Learned

-A post-study design review **may** be conducted to identify improvements for future studies.
+A post-study design review **MAY** be conducted to identify improvements for future studies.

 ### 7.4 Essential Documents and Records